 My tickets were lost, stolen, or destroyed.
 What do I do?

 If your tickets are lost, stolen, damaged, or destroyed, please contact the UBCFA Ticket Office.
 Make sure you have your order confirmation number or the credit card you used to buy the tickets readily available.
 For damaged or destroyed Print at Home tickets, just print again from the link in your confirmation email or login to your account.

 Do I have to purchase a ticket for my child?

-Every patron, over the age of 2 years, must have a ticket to attend a performance.
-Those 2 and under can attend without a ticket as long as they will be sitting on a lap or be held by an adult.
+Every patron, over the age of 1 years, must have a ticket to attend a performance.
+Those under 12 months can attend without a ticket as long as they will be sitting on a lap or be held by an adult.
 We ask that patrons consider carefully whether a performance is appropriate for children before planning to attend.
 Please be aware that children who are disruptive will not be allowed to remain in the theatre.

 I purchased my tickets on a third party resale website (i.e. StubHub, etc.), is my ticket valid?